tnahs/hlts/app/flat/static/pages/manual/main.md

 ## [Restoring Your Data](#restoring-your-data)

 To restore your data go to the [Restore User Data](/restore_user_data) page (Also accessible through the [Tools](/tools) page).
 Click `Choose File` and select your latest `.hlts` file.
-Check the `Confirm` box and then press `Restore`.
+Check the `Confirm` box and then press `Upload`.

 The `.hlts` file will be validated to make sure the data is in the right format otherwise it will fail.
-In the case it fails please [Contact Us](/misc/contact).
+In the case that it fails please [Contact Us](/misc/contact).

 > **NOTE:** Due to server and timeout limits, all Annotation imports are submitted as background jobs.
-Currently this poses a bit of a problem in that errors only show up in logs which are not very visible to the user.
+Currently this poses a bit of a problem in that errors and completion messages only show up in the logs which are not very visible to the user.
+During the import, the app will still be functional but it is advised to let the process finish before proceeding.
+Not the most graceful solution, but repeatedly refreshing the [Dashboard](/dashboard) will allow the user to see if new Annotations are still being imported in the background.
 Future versions will have more interaction with background jobs.

 **WARNING:** Restoring user data will **erase all your user settings and annotations** and replace them with what is found in the uploaded `.hlts` file.
 Please make sure to have a proper backup before proceeding.